awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-kubernetes.md

       $(kubectl get pods -n appmesh-system -o name | grep appmesh-controller)
   ```

-If your issue is still not resolved, then you can provide us with details on what you're experiencing using the existing [GitHub issue](https://github.com/aws/aws-app-mesh-controller-for-k8s/issues/159)\.
+If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 ## Cannot determine where a pod for an App Mesh resource is running<a name="ts-kubernetes-where-pod-running"></a>